 Education is a fundamental human need, because it opens the door to a world of possibilities in a child’s future.
 If you’re passionate about educating the next generation of critical thinkers, leaders and achievers, then you may be thinking about becoming a teacher.
-There are many compelling reasons to become a teacher, and although it can be a challenging career at times, many find the journey to be highly rewarding and personally fulfilling.
+There are many compelling reasons to become a teacher, and although it can be a challenging career at times, you may find the journey to be rewarding and personally fulfilling.

 In This Article:

 1. To Make a Difference in the Lives of Students

 Making a positive difference in the lives of children may be considered one of the top reasons to become a teacher by some.
 Whether you work with young children or high-school teens, you’ll have the opportunity to nurture their self-confidence, help them discover their interests, instill invaluable social skills and teach critical life lessons.

 Take a few minutes to reflect upon your own academic journey.
 Chances are there was at least one teacher who made a strong impression on you or helped you through a challenging time in your life.
 As a future teacher, you could become that inspirational person who makes a positive difference in the lives of others.

 2. To Enjoy Lifelong Learning

 No one knows everything — not even educators.
 In fact, educators may acknowledge that they don’t know everything because they are committed lifelong learners by virtue of their career choice.
 If you enjoy learning something new every day, becoming a teacher could be the right path for you.

 3. To Instill Your Love of Learning in Others

 As you reflect upon your own time as a student, you may be able to recall at least one teacher whose passion and enthusiasm for the subject came shining through.
 That kind of enthusiasm can be contagious.
 As a future educator, you’ll have the opportunity to demonstrate your passion for the subject to your students, and that can help them develop their own lifelong love of learning.